jeanneta/Batch-Processing-Using-Apache-Airflow-Spark/README.md

 # for spark functionality. like jdbc driver
 ```

 It's important to note that you’ll need to create a custom Docker image to accommodate all the required services.
 This may involve some trial and error to ensure everything functions correctly.
-Once your image is successfully built, you can proceed to start the containers with Docker.
+Once your image is successfully built, you can start the containers with Docker.

 ```python
 docker compose up -d